Easy Guide to Using Colour Theory in Digital Art

 Colour Theory in Digital Design

 Colour harmony refers to the concept of using colours that are pleasing to the eye.
 There are several types of colour harmony, including complementary, analogous, and triadic.
 Complementary colours are those that are opposite each other on the colour wheel, while analogous colours are those that are adjacent to each other.
-Triadic colour harmony involves using three colours that are equally spaced on the colour wheel.
+Triadic colour harmony involves using three colours that are equally spaced on the colour wheel in a triangle.
+Also, the Quadratic or “double complementary” scheme is the palette that forms when you make a square on the colour wheel.

 What is colour temperature?